 4. Don’t forget to fuel up (healthily)

 Sometimes, work can get so stressful that we may lose track of the time and start to skip meals.
 Other times, stress and anxiety may either cause us to lose our appetite or go on a binge-eating spree.
-In both cases, remember to practice mindful eating by making sure we eat regular nutritious meals during our work week – your brain also needs proper nutrition to function well.
+In both cases, remember to practice mindful eating by making sure we eat regular nutritious meals during our work week.
+After all, your brain also needs proper nutrition to function well.

 5. Take More Breaks

 Working for long periods of time without any breaks can lower our productivity by affecting our ability to focus.
 Regular breaks give your brain a quick breather, improving your attention span and leaving you more refreshed to take in new information.
-Some examples of breaks can include tidying up your desk, taking a short walk around the office or simply resting your eyes for a few minutes.
+Some examples of breaks can include tidying up your desk, taking a short walk outside or simply resting your eyes for a few minutes.

 6. Declutter And Organise

 Beyond these lifestyle hacks, optimal nutrition is important to keep your brain going when you’re hard at work.
 Supplements that contain magnesium, vitamin B, omega 3 and other antioxidants, vitamins and minerals can help to reduce stress, improve focus and mental energy levels.
-You can find supplements that contain these ingredients on our specially curated wellness Marketplace – click here to start shopping today!
+You can find supplements that contain these ingredients on our specially curated wellness Marketplace.